srobotta/moodle-database-presets/map-osm-and-svg/README.md

 extend the object that defined a tag name and a color.

 The Geojson that contains the map must be stored somewhere.
-By default, the template refers to the version from this repository.
+By default, the template points to the version from this repository.
 You might want to download the Geojson put it as a file activity into your Moodle course and the copy the link of that file into the variable `geojsonLocation` at the very top of the *Custom Javascript* template.